Akshaychdev/Ansible-learn/README.md

-# Jenkins-anisible-test
+# Anisible-learn

-Repository to test and learn Jenkins and Anisible
+Repository to test and learn Anisible

 ## Setting UP Jenkins with Docker